MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/directives/devenv-directives-in-al.md

 Any code can be made conditional, including table fields, and checked using a conditional directive.
 To check code using a conditional directive, you must define a symbol to check.
 A symbol returns a boolean value; `true` or `false`.
 Symbols can be defined at the beginning of a source file and the scope of the specific symbol is the file that it is defined within.
 You can also define symbols in the `app.json` file, and then the scope is global for the extension.

 > [!NOTE]
-> Built-in symbols are currently not supported in AL.
+> Built-in symbols are currently not supported in AL. Symbols must be defined in a specific file or in the `app.json` file.

 ## Conditional directives